 The Institute supports collaborative research across institutions nationally and internationally.
-Prior to the commencement of collaborative research, there must be written agreement between the partners on the management of the joint research project.
-The agreement should follow the general principles of the Australian Code and include:
+Before the commencement of collaborative research, there must be written agreement between the partners on managing the joint research project.
+The contract should follow the general principles of the Australian Code and include:

-- ownership of intellectual property, confidentiality and copyright, sharing commercial returns, and responsibility for ethics and safety; - the identification by each collaborating institution of a person from their institution who is to manage research data, primary materials and other items to be retained at the end of the project; and - the protocols to be followed by partners when disseminating the research outcomes, and the management of primary research materials and research data.
+- ownership of intellectual property, confidentiality and copyright, sharing commercial returns, and responsibility for ethics and safety; - the identification by each collaborating institution of a person from their institution who is to manage research data, primary materials, and other items to be retained at the end of the project; and - the protocols to be followed by partners when disseminating the research outcomes, and the management of primary research materials and data.